Patrick Gouge: Career

 in the 2024 Inter-Insular Trophy one-day match.
 Later in September he was named in Jersey's 14-player squad for the 2024 Cricket World Cup Challenge League A in Kenya and made his List A debut in the islanders' opening match against the hosts.

-He was named in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final.
+He was named in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final in the Netherlands.